mijerck/metabase/docs/people-and-groups/google-and-ldap.md

 Once set up, existing Metabase users signed in to a Google account that matches the email they used to set up their Metabase account will be able to sign in with just a click.

-Note that Metabase accounts _created_ with Google Sign-In will not have passwords; they must use Google to sign in to Metabase.
+Note that Metabase accounts _created_ with Google Sign-In will not have passwords; they must use Google to Sign in to Fern Analytics.

 ### Multiple domains for Google Sign-in